wolfyreload/OpenChords/OpenChords/Manual/help.md

 * Easily transpose the key of a song

-* Filing music is tedious and I wanted a fully paperless system for musicians
+* I wanted a fully paperless system because filing music is tedious

-The closest application I could find was a fantastic piece of presentation software by the name of OpenSong.
+The closest application I could find is the fantastic presentation software by the name of OpenSong.
 OpenSong allowed me to easily transpose and make printed sheets of songs.
 However this didn't solve my filing issue.
 I was then inspired to make paperless song system for musicians.
 Hence, OpenChords was born.

 Fast forward a few years...
 My whole band uses OpenChords when we play in church.
 I use OpenChords whenever I record.
-I've been developing OpenChords in my free time for for the past six years and it finally works on Linux :).
+I've been developing OpenChords in my free time for for the past six years.
+It finally works on Linux :).
 I hope you enjoy using it as much as I enjoyed making it.

-If you wish to contact me for suggestions or to report bugs, you can email me on <open.chords.app@gmail.com>
+If you wish to contact me for suggestions or to report bugs, you can email me at <open.chords.app@gmail.com>

 Editor Screen
 =============

 ![](media/EditorScreen.png)

+This is the opening screen for OpenChords and this is where you will be adding and editing songs and adding these songs to sets.

 Menu
 ---------------